AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

 There was an elevated amount of activity within AGNC's interest rate swaps for one main reason.
 Due to the Federal Open Market Committee's ("FOMC") rhetoric regarding gradual, methodical increases to the Federal ("Fed") Funds Rate, management believed the risks associated with the fixed-rate agency MBS market were relatively unchanged going into the third quarter of 2017.
 As such, since AGNC will likely net increase the company's investment portfolio balance during 2017 (due to equity offerings in May 2017 and September 2017), I believe management wanted to "lock in" some longer-term interest rate payer swaps near historically low rates.

-Over the past year or so, markets have seen a steady, gradual rise in short-term interest rates which directly impacts mREIT borrowing costs (as discussed in PART 1; repurchase loan rates).
+Over the past year or so, markets have seen a steady, gradual rise in short-term interest rates which directly impacts mREIT borrowing costs (as discussed in Part 1; repurchase loan rates).
 To combat this rise in borrowing costs, management believed AGNC's risk management priority was to maintain the company's protection across the entire yield curve.
 Due to AGNC's more cautious risk management strategy, the company's hedging coverage ratio increased from 90% to 98% during the second quarter of 2017.

 Using Table 4 above as a reference, there are two secondary sub-accounts to discuss when projecting a total net valuation gain (loss) for AGNC's interest rate swaps.
 The first secondary sub-account is AGNC's "net periodic interest costs of interest rate swaps" expense.
-If one recalls, this figure was first discussed in AGNC's interest expense account during PART 1 of this article.
+If one recalls, this figure was first discussed in AGNC's interest expense account during Part 1 of this article.
 In regards to AGNC's interest rate swaps net (short) position as of 6/30/2017, the company had a weighted average fixed pay rate of 1.60% and a weighted average floating receive rate of 1.19%.
 When excluding forward-starting interest rate swaps, this weighted average fixed pay rate was 1.52%.
 When calculated, AGNC's weighted average fixed pay rate (when including forward-starting interest rate swaps) increased 8 basis points ("bps") during the second quarter of 2017.
 However, AGNC's weighted average floating receive rate increased (13) bps.
 As such, the spread between AGNC's fixed pay rate and floating receive rate continued to narrow.

 When all factors and assumptions are taken into consideration, I project AGNC will record a relatively unchanged net periodic interest costs of interest rate swaps expense for the third quarter of 2017 when compared to the prior quarter.
 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC had a net periodic interest costs of interest rate swaps expense of ($36) million for the third quarter of 2017.
 This calculates to an increased expense of ($1) million when compared to the prior quarter.